 Summary: An overview of an intensive fairway drainage project in Massachusetts.

-We started a golf course drainage project on Wednesday, August 26,2009.
+We started a golf course drainage project today.
 I’m working with a golf course contractor on slope control and survey.

 We’ll install 4500 linear feet of drainage tubing on a private golf club in Massachusetts.
 Detailed plans provide working elevations and slopes.
 This plan includes 35 inlets, or catch basins.